matn7/Google-Platform-Notes/gcp/GoogleCloud.md

         - Nearline for backups and for infrequently accessed content.
         - Coldline for archiving and disaster recovery.

-#### Quiz
+#### Quiz.

 **1. Which compute service lets customers run virtual machines that run on Google's infrastructure?**

-- Compute Engine
+- Compute Engine.

 **2. Which compute service lets customers deploy their applications in containers that run in clusters on Google's infrastructure?**

-- Kubernetes Engine
+- Kubernetes Engine.

 **3. Which compute service lets customers focus on their applications, leaving most infrastructure and provisioning to Google, while still offering various choices of runtime?**

-- App Engine
+- App Engine.

 **4. Which compute service lets customers supply chunks of code, which get run on-demand in response to events, on infrastructure wholly managed by Google?**

-- Cloud Functions
+- Cloud Functions.

 **5. For what kind of traffic would the regional load balancer be the first choice?**